-The Career Center is located on campus in Room 12 and is managed by Ms Jennifer Putnam.
+The Career Center is located on campus in Room 12 and is managed by Ms Jennifer Putnam, Career Technician.
 The Center works closely with the Counseling department to assist students chart a course for their post high school education and/or career.
-This includes Community College selection and application, financial aid, and assistance with the process.
+This includes Community College selection, application, financial aid, and assistance with the process.

 The Career Center is open from 10:00AM – 1:45PM Monday – Thursday